Questions about

 From the owner side, a single brand dashboard shows aggregate revenue, orders, and customer segments across all outlets.

-Meta requires approval for outbound marketing templates — messages your restaurant sends to customers who haven't messaged you in the last 24 hours (e.g. scheduled campaigns, reservation reminders, feedback invites).
+Meta requires approval for outbound marketing templates — messages your restaurant sends to customers who haven't messaged you in the last 24 hours (e.g. "Missed you" campaigns, reservation reminders, feedback requests).

 Template approval from Meta typically takes 2–24 hours.